nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * luck

 The domain and the field preexist the creative person, so it's a matter of being in the right place at the right time.

-TODO Czisk on luck
-> Perhaps the most important implication of the systems model is that the level of creativity in a given place at a given time does not depend only on the amount of individual creativity.
-It depends just as much on how well suited the respective domains and fields are to the recognition and diffusion of novel ideas.
+Csikszentmihalyi places a greater emphasis on the domain and the field:

-“Because we are used to thinking that creativity begins and ends with the person, it is easy to miss the fact that the greatest spur to it may come from changes outside the individual.”
+> Because we are used to thinking that creativity begins and ends with the person, it is easy to miss the fact that the greatest spur to it may come from changes outside the individual.”

-TODO MOVE TO HOW ARTICLE?
-“Luck favors the prepared mind.”

 ## What Makes a Person Creative?